Corinne Okada Takara Teaching Resume

 SELECT PUBLIC ART WORKSHOPS, IN-SCHOOL WORKSHOPS & CAMPS

-MakeHer Workshops, Sunnyvale Library, Sunnyvale, CA. March 2015.
-Girl and Mom STEM workshops exploring ProtoStormingand design thinking using recycled materials, MakeyMakey and Scratch.
+MakeHer Workshops, Sunnyvale Library, Sunnyvale, CA. 2015 - 2018.
+Girl and Mom STEM workshops exploring ProtoStorming and design thinking using recycled materials, MakeyMakey, Scratch, paper circuitry and 3D printing.

 Design Thinking and Product Development, Krause Center for Innovation, Foothill College, CA. 2014.
 A teen workshops series exploring design thinking, 3D printing, and product development.
 Two six hour consecutive Saturday workshops.

-Art & Design Thinking Camp, a week-long summer camp pilot program created for East San Jose middle school students.
+Art & Design Thinking Camp, Takara designed and conceived of this week-long summer camp pilot program created for East San Jose middle school students.
 Mayfair Community Center, San Jose, CA. 2013.
 Supported by a San Jose Safe Summer Initiative Grant.

 Teaching Artist-in-Residence, Montalvo Arts Center, Saratoga, CA. 2012.
 Designed and taught 10 STEAM and Common Core centered art classes to five classes of kindergartners at Lynhaven Elementary for a period of four months, Campbell, CA.